CAE Credit Eligibility Criteria for Approved Providers

-If your organization would like to promote your qualifying programs as eligible for CAE credit, it must become a CAE Approved Provider.
-A CAE Approved Provider is an organization that has formally registered with the CAE program and has committed to providing education that meets the CAE Commission’s standards for helping individuals earn or maintain the Certified Association Executive credential.
-CAE Approved Providers have received guidance on such standards and pledged to properly represent course eligibility for CAE credit.
+If your organization offers professional development activities and you would like to promote them for CAE credit, you must become a CAE Registered Provider.
+A CAE Registered Provider is an organization that has formally registered with the CAE Program and has committed to providing education that meets the CAE Commission’s standards for helping individuals earn or maintain the Certified Association Executive credential.

 To be eligible for CAE credit, courses must be directly related to association or nonprofit management topics as defined by the CAE Exam Content Outline.